wpcapetown/code-of-conduct/README.md

  - Persecution of any individual as a result of their race, gender, religion or other physical traits.
  - Material intended to, without basis, harm the reputation of any individual whether a member or not.
  - Unsolicited advertising with the exception of job offers in the [#jobpostings](https://wpcapetown.slack.com/messages/jobpostings/) channel.
- - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the WordPress Cape Town community.
+ - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the WPSA community.

 As a quick self-check, ask yourself whether you would like someone's child to see the content you are posting.
-If the answer is "no", then there's a good chance you shouldn't be posting it on the WordPress Cape Town community.
+If the answer is "no", then there's a good chance you shouldn't be posting it on the WPSA community.

 ## Consequences

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all WordPress Cape Town spaces and identification of the participant as a harasser to other WordPress Cape Town members and/or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all WPSA spaces and identification of the participant as a harasser to other WPSA members and/or the general public.

 Intentionally evading exclusions, bans, suspensions, restrictions, or otherwise interfering with the admin team's decisions and actions are not permitted.